This post was updated on July 25th, 2021

 While I sometimes loath the fact that I can’t eat gluten, dairy, eggs, cranberries, banana, and sesame seeds because they inflame my gut, I cannot overstate the massive impact eliminating these foods from my diet has had on my health.

 Gluten, dairy, processed foods, and soy are the most common culprits for women with PCOS which is why everyone that takes part in my free 30 Day PCOS Diet Challenge excludes them from their diet.
-Among the heartwarming results achieved by the 15,000 women that have participated so far, I am shown again and again that getting on top of your food sensitivities is one of the biggest steps you can take to overcome PCOS.
+Among the heartwarming results achieved by the hundreds of thousands of women that have participated so far, I am shown again and again that getting on top of your food sensitivities is one of the biggest steps you can take to overcome PCOS.

 7. I Discovered How to Take Care of My Gut Health